The Philosophy

-- Have water bottles within easy reach
+- Have water bottles ready and within easy reach

 - Pack some easy snacks like trail mix or a sushi roll to keep your energy up

-What You’ll Need
+What You’ll Need For Session 1

 Black Durable Trash Bags